EWeinstein/causal-tcrs/scripts/application/README.md

 # Application: COVID-19 Severity

-This folder contains scripts and notebooks used to perform the study of TCR effects on COVID severity.
+This folder contains scripts and notebooks that were used to perform the study of TCR effects on COVID severity.

 ## Dependencies
 To install the python package dependencies for these scripts,